Hamid Raja Shalah

 Hamid Raja Shalah (حامد رجا شلاح), also known as Hamid Raja-Shalah Hassan al-Tikriti or Hamid Raja-Shalah Hassum al-Tikriti (born 1950) is a former commander of the Iraqi Air Force under Saddam Hussein.

 Career

 During Shalah's air force career, he served as a pilot.
 In the 1980s, during the Iran–Iraq War, Shalah commanded several air bases, including the Kirkuk air base.
 He rose to three-star rank and was appointed Commander-in-chief of the Iraqi Air Force in the mid-1990s.

 He was reported by the United States Central Command to be in coalition custody on June 14, 2003.
-Prior to his capture, Shalah was number 17 (ten of spades) on the in the U.S. deck of most-wanted Iraqi playing cards.
+Prior to his capture, Shalah was number 17 (ten of spades) in the U.S. deck of most-wanted Iraqi playing cards.

 He was held as a prisoner of war until his release in 2007.